-When I worked as the director of a preschool and a Pre-K teacher, I found the kindergarten readiness portion of the job was one of the most rewarding things I had ever done as an educator.
-My students came to me in September knowing very few of their letters, and by April they were reading sight words.
-Kindergarten expectations have changed drastically even since my now 6th grader entered Kindergarten.
+When I worked as the director of a preschool and a pre-K teacher, I found the kindergarten readiness portion of the job was one of the most rewarding things I had ever done as an educator.
+My students came to me in September knowing very few of their letters, and by April they were reading sight words. kindergarten expectations have changed drastically even since the days when my own child entered kindergarten.
 Having a solid base for reading and mathematics is where it all needs to begin.

 Parents need to look at their school district and find out what they expect of incoming Kindergarten students.
-I have students in my Pre-K class from three different districts, and they all have varying degrees of expectations.
-Some academic basics include:
+I have students in my pre-K class from three different districts, and they all have varying degrees of expectations.
+Some academic basics include the ability to:

 When it comes to letters and their sounds, phonics is where the focus needs to be.
 I use a great song with my students.
 It is an ABC song that gives you the sound of each letter.
 “A for apple…ah, ah, ah…” I do not know where I found it or what the exact title is, but it works wonders.